As You Stood By

-As You Stood By is a 2025 South Korean Netflix original series written by Kim Hyo-jeong, directed by Lee Jeong-rim, and starring Jeon So-nee, Lee Yoo-mi, Jang Seung-jo, and Lee Moo-saeng.
-Based on Hideo Okuda's 2014 novel Naomi and Kanako.
+As You Stood By is a 2025 South Korean crime thriller television series written by Kim Hyo-jeong, directed by Lee Jeong-rim, and starring Jeon So-nee, Lee Yoo-mi, Jang Seung-jo, and Lee Moo-saeng.
+Based on the 2014 Japanese novel Naomi and Kanako by Hideo Okuda.

 The first two episodes of the series premiered at the 30th Busan International Film Festival on the 'On Screen' section in September 18, 2025.
 It became available on Netflix to stream on November 7, 2025.

 Synopsis

 The series follows two women who, trapped in a brutal reality where survival demands either killing or being killed, choose to kill, but soon find themselves caught in a twist of fate they never saw coming.